Comprehensive Psychoanalytic Psychotherapy Program

 B. Clinical Work

-At the end of this year, the trainees will be able to begin practicing under supervision.
-At this stage, they will be expected to be able to evaluate patients, establish alliance and begin the treatment.
+At the end of this year, the trainees should begin practicing under supervision.
+At this stage, they are expected to be able to evaluate patients, establish therapeutic alliances, and begin the course of treatment.

 Year two